giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

    filterDellyOPT="--minDV 2 --minPercentDVDR 5 --PRECISE no \
    --maxBanSeq 90 --chrEndFilter 100"

+| Additionally, GIP allows to filter the tandem duplications and deletions predicted with delly based on their sequencing coverage relative to the chromosome median coverage.
+Predicted tandem duplication must have a normalized coverage > ``--minNormCovForDUP`` (e.g. 1.5), while deletions must have a normalized coverage < ``--maxNormCovForDEL`` (e.g. 0.5).
+However these filters are not effective by default (values set to 0 and 100, respectively) because genuine deletions or depletions may not always defined by variation in sequencing coverage.
+Whole genome sequencing data obtained from cell populations is such that a given locus under evolutive pressure can be amplified in a sub-population, and deleted in in another sub-population.
+Moreover, in biological systems with high DNA plasiticity such as the human pathogen *Leishmania*, a genomic region can undergo multiple, complex genomic rearrangements and shuffling whose presence may be revealed by read pair mapping orientation or split-read information, but not necessarily by sequencing coverage variations.
 | The results relative to the filtered SVs are stored in the **gipOut/samples/sampleId/sampleId_dellyFiltered/** folder including: